-She studied journalism in Mexico City at “Carlos Septién García.
+She studied journalism in Mexico City at the Carlos Septién García.
 She worked as an editor in several regional newspapers in the Mexican Republic.
-Her work has been published in newspapers and magazines in Spain, France, Germany, the United States, Argentina, Venezuela, and Mexico.”
-No whale is an island” was mounted in the iconic Bread & Salt building in 2021, in San Diego California.
-He has exhibited his pieces in Chile, Spain, Italy, Brazil, Colombia, Argentina, Costa Rica, Guatemala, Cuba, El Salvador, USA and Mexico.
+Her photographic work has been published in Spain, France, Germany, the United States, Argentina, Venezuela, and Mexico. has exhibited.
+Her pieces in Chile, Spain, Italy, Brazil, Colombia, Argentina, Costa Rica, Guatemala, Cuba, El Salvador, USA and Mexico.

 Selected Master Photo Spain 2020-2021, Selected for the PFC Bancomer 2018, PFC (Contemporary Photography Program) 2016-2017, workshops: Maya Goded, José Luis Cuevas, Pablo Ortiz Monasterio, Ivonn Venegas, Elsa Medina, Alejandro Cartagena, Juan Antonio Molina, Gabriel Boils, Pedro Cañas, Allan Frame, Javier Ramírez Limón, Patricia Mendoza, Gerardo Montiel, Ireri de la Peña, Yolanda Andrade, Pavka Segura, Joseph María Catalá, Federico Gama, Alex Dorsfman, Alicia Ahumada, Oscar Cueto, Sergio de la Torre, Iván Maríquez, Ingrid Hernández, Ramíro Cháves, Melva Arellano, Daniela Edburg, Lourdes Grobet, Francisco Mata Rosas among others.

-INDIVIDUAL BOOKS: “Walk in closet” 2014 “They don’t dance alone” 2020/ “The circular ruins” 2018
+INDIVIDUAL BOOKS: Walk in closet 2014 “They don’t dance alone” 2020/ “The circular ruins” 2018.

-COLLECTIVE BOOKS: Archivo Vivo, First Mapping of Visual Artists in Baja California, Mexico 2022.
-Woman in Latin America 2019 editor Francisco Mata Rosas/ “Migration” 2017 Editor Francisco Mata Rosas” /“Rendija” 2014.
+COLLECTIVE BOOKS: “Nude and art” Eli Bartra 2022 + “Archivo Vivo, First mapping of Visual Artists in Baja California”, Mexico 2022. + “Woman in Latin America” 2019 editor Francisco Mata Rosas + “Migration” 2017 Editor Francisco Mata Rosas” + “Rendija” 2014.